- Capsules: 250 mg, 500 mg

 A first generation cephalosporin, cephalexin is a broad-spectrum, bactericidal antibiotic.
-It is effective against most Gram-positive organisms such as beta-hemalytic streptococci, Staphylococcus intermedius and aureus, Proteus mirabili, some E. coli, klebsiella, actinobacillis, pasturella, and salmonella.
+It is effective against most Gram-positive organisms such as beta-hemolytic streptococci, Staphylococcus intermedius and aureus, Proteus mirabilis, some E. coli, klebsiella, Actinobacillis, pasteurella, and salmonella.
 It, however, does not directly attack mycoplasma, but is useful in secondary infections.

 The drug is excreted by the kidneys via tubular and or glomerulo secretion.